 - Fast 5-30 min transactions

 Pros & Cons

-In this review I will cover Changelly exchange to see how it stacks up against the competition and if it is one that you should use to purchase your crypto.
+And, crucially, is Changelly a safe place to exchange Bitcoin and other crypto coin assets?
+I will look at how the Changelly exchange stacks up against the competition and if it is one that you should use to purchase your crypto.

 Account Minimum: $0

 Fees: .5% per transaction

 Changelly is a leading name in the world of cryptocurrencies as a transaction enabler that many people regard as credible.
 Anyone who is a regular user of digital platforms will be familiar with the banners and ads of this crypto platform.